stevenmyhre/mail-tracker/README.md

 Once installed, all outgoing mail will be logged to the database.
 The following config options are available in config/mail-tracker.php:

+* **name**: set your App Name.
 * **inject-pixel**: set to true to inject a tracking pixel into all outgoing html emails.
 * **track-links**: set to true to rewrite all anchor href links to include a tracking link.
 The link will take the user back to your website which will then redirect them to the final destination after logging the click.
 * **expire-days**: How long in days that an email should be retained in your database.
 If you are sending a lot of mail, you probably want it to eventually expire.
 Set it to zero to never purge old emails from the database.
 * **route**: The route information for the tracking URLs.
 Set the prefix and middlware as desired.
 * **admin-route**: The route information for the admin.
-Set the prefix and middleware. *Note that this is not yet built.*
+Set the prefix and middleware.
+* **admin-template**: The params for the Admin Panel and Views.
+You can integrate your existing Admin Panel with the MailTracker admin panel.
+* **date-format**: You can define the format to show dates in the Admin Panel.

 ## Events